metno/pyaro/docs/how-to-add-new-reader.rst

 ^^^^^^^^^^^^

-The backend ``open_reader`` shall implement reading from location, the variables decoding and it shall instantiate the output PyAerocom class :py:class:`~pyaerocom.TimeSeriesData` (TBD).
+The backend ``open_reader`` shall implement reading from location, the variables decoding and it shall instantiate the output PyAerocom class :py:class:`~pyaerocom.TimeseriesData` (TBD).

 The following is an example of the high level processing steps: